wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-maild.rst

 ..
 Copyright (C) 2022 Wazuh, Inc.

 .. meta::
-  :description: Learn about the wazuh-maild program that sends alerts via email.
-It is started by :ref:`wazuh-control`.
+  :description: Learn about the wazuh-maild program that sends alerts via email in this section of the documentation.

 .. _wazuh-maild: